 If you have an online portfolio, it must be easy to navigate.
 Potential employers should be able to read your best work within two clicks.

-Finally, make it clear where and when the article was published.
+Make it clear where and when each article was published.

 Showcase a variety of work